MadLittleMods/gulp-kss-styleguide/README.md

 To generate a styleguide, use the `sectionBuildCallback` option.
 `sectionBuildCallback` will be called for each root section with the appropriate context. `allSectionsBuiltCallback` is called once and is good for moving over assets(styleguide styles, javascript, etc) or making an overview page.

+You can return a stream or an array of streams in each callback.
+We use these to determine when the gulp task is finished.
 ```
 gulp.src('./css/**/*').pipe(kssStyleguide({
 	sectionBuildCallback: function(context) {